 Note that this method applies only to Windows 10 Pro edition as Group Policy Editor is not part of Home edition.

 Step 1: Type Gpedit.msc in Start menu or Run command box and then press the Enter key.

 Step 2: In the Local Group Policy Editor, navigate to the following policy:

 Computer configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds.

-Step 3: On the right-side, double-click on Allow Telemetry to open its properties, select Enabled, and then select either Enhanced or Full as shown in the picture below.
+Step 3: On the right-side, double-click on Allow Telemetry to open its properties, select Enabled, and then select either Enhanced or Full, as shown in the picture below.

-Click Apply button.
+Click the Apply button.
 That’s it!